jmau111-org/iphone_security/README.md

 ### Keychain

-Roughly speaking, it is how iOS securely stores passwords, authentication tokens, and other sensitive information.
+Roughly speaking, it is how iOS securely stores passwords[^3], authentication tokens, and other sensitive information.
 In other words, it aims to prevent unauthorized access.

 iOS developers are invited to use Keychain to store and retrieve encrypted data, and not `UserDefaults` (unencrypted plist files).
 Because it's not trivial, some frameworks like [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) can help.